 11. Pro tips:

-Bring the raincoat if you travel to Chau Doc in the rainy season, as Chau Doc always looks fantastic in the full rain and full sun.
+Bring the raincoat if you’re planning a trip to Chau Doc in the rainy season, as Chau Doc always looks fantastic in the full rain and full sun.

-Hopefully, the above tips will help you to come up with a great plan for your adventure in Chau Doc, An Giang province.
+Hopefully, the above tips will help you to come up with a great plan for your adventure in Chau Doc, An Giang province, Mekong Delta, Vietnam.
 Have a safe trip!

 “Sleep less, travel more, respect more” – Thomas Vietnam – Local travel expert.